-Proposed by the student and approved by the program director, a specific topic not included in other moving image arts film studies classes is studied.
+Proposed by the student and approved by the program director, a specific topic not included in other film studies classes is studied.
 Instructor, course competencies, and subjects vary.
 May be repeated with a change in content.
 Open only to M.L.A. students with permission of the M.L.A. director.